AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 Next, we will introduce how to set some detailed parameters for the image generation results, among which the image quality parameter `quality` includes two types: the first `standard` indicates generating standard images, and the other `hd` indicates that the created image has finer details and greater consistency.

-Below, set the image quality parameter to `standard`, with specific settings as shown in the figure:
+Below, we set the image quality parameter to `standard`, with specific settings as shown in the figure:

 <p><img src="https://cdn.acedata.cloud/1q303w.png" width="500" class="m-auto"></p>